MASILab/hovernets_on_vhe/README.md

 We adapted this repo from the hovernet repo: https://github.com/vqdang/hover_net

+For the MASI lab, example data, weights, paths etc. have been set up.

 If you are in MASI lab, to perform inference on an example whole slide image of virtual H&E, you can just run:

 ```bash run_wsi_vhe.sh```